 The attributes are divided into two groups and are described in more detail in the pages below:

 - atmosphere_volume can be found in the Atmosphere menu under Environment in the render settings window.

-- Once atmosphere_volume has been enabled, it can be selected again by showing Dag Objects Only in the Outliner window:
+atmosphere_volume can also be selected by showing Dag Objects Only in the Outliner window: